BHT-Math/Benchmarking-Multi-Tenant-Architectures-in-PostgreSQL/README.md

 ## Run the Experiments

 See the provided [script](experiments.sh) to run experiments from bash within your created directory.
+The script
+* prepares some environment variables
+* sets the most important PostgreSQL configuration parameters
+* loops over the number of tenants
+* runs TPC-C / TPC-H experiments with the tenant's data isolated per schema, per database or per container

 Note: Executing all experiments may require a considerable amount of time.